vaivaswatha/gocryptfs_applet/README.md

   - Run `python3 gocryptfs-mount-applet.py`.
 You should see the an icon in your indicator applet (system tray).
   - Use [startup applications](https://help.ubuntu.com/stable/ubuntu-help/startup-applications.html.en) to add this applet to your computer startup.

+This applet only supports easy mounting of pre-registered cipher directories with paired mount points.
+For any more elaborate functionality, you can use [sirikali](https://mhogomchungu.github.io/sirikali/), or just `gocryptfs` on the command line.